AN OLD WEST LANDMARK OF TOMBSTONE HISTORY

 Oriental Saloon proprietor Milt Joyce, who also owned a ranch outside Tombstone and served on the Cochise County board of supervisors, gave up on his dream and sold his interest in the Oriental Saloon in 1883, just a few years after its triumphant grand opening.
 He opened a restaurant and billiard hall in San Francisco, the Cafe Royal, with another mining-camp veteran named James Orndorff.
 The Oriental went from being the toast of the town to a grocery store, and then a drug store, in a matter of years.
-Eventually the famed Oriental Saloon was purchased and restored by attorney Bob "Bobcat" Cattany in 1970, and today the Cattany family remain the loving guardians of this historic landmark.
+Eventually the famed Oriental Saloon was purchased and restored by attorney Bob “Bobcat” Cattany in 1970, and today the Cattany family remain the loving guardians of this historic landmark.

 In February 2019, R.J.
 Herrig, owner of the Crystal Palace Saloon, took over the operation of the Oriental Saloon (which had most recently served as a clothing store and souvenir shop), determined to return the historic property to its former glory as the Oriental Saloon.
 In May 2019, the saloon resumed operation as a full-service bar with authentic Old West hospitality!
 R.J. and his staff are pleased to welcome you to the new and improved Tombstone landmark, the Oriental Saloon!